saumyabhatnagar1/Portfolio/src/posts/react.md

 ---
-title:"React"
+date: "2019-05-04"
-date:"20/06/2020
+title: "React Native"
 ---

-In this post i will tell u about react
+in thispost we wil talk about react